 After the marriage ceremony, there was time for everyone to congratulate the newly-weds and enjoy a celebratory glass of champagne.
 The weather was warm and dry, so we headed out onto the patio to shoot a selection of group photos.
 Leaving the guests to enjoy their canapés and drinks, Jen, Terry and I went for a walk around the beautiful grounds of Dalhousie Castle to shoot a few romantic and contemporary photos.

 The newly-weds were then piped into the Ramsay Room and cut their wedding cake with the Piper’s ‘dirk’.
 This was followed by the speeches and gift presentations.
-All good fun and always great for capturing lots of different expressions on people’s faces.
+All good fun and always perfect for capturing lots of different expressions on people’s faces.

 Details of the wedding suppliers who helped make Jen and Terry’s Dalhousie Castle wedding so special and unique:

 A few of my favourite wedding photos of Jen and Terry’s wedding day are shown below.
-You can also view the full gallery of Jen and Terry’s Dalhousie Castle wedding photos.